 From India Town, we took the bus south to Andersonville, not expecting to see many remnants of the former Swedish community.

-But the Ann Sather and Svea cafes were closed, so we got back on the bus to Belmont and had dinner at the Ann Sather restaurant, known for its rosemaled walls and copious comfort food.
+The Ann Sather and Svea cafes had closed for the day, so we got back on the bus to Belmont and had dinner at the Ann Sather restaurant, known for its rosemaled walls and copious comfort food.
 My Swedish-born grandmother would've approved.

 For the hamburger-and-fries crowd, eating may be the best way to become acquainted with another culture.